MaxGoh/Amazon-Onsite-Preparation/README.md

 - [ ] Compute the lowest common ancestor in a binary tree
 - [ ] Sum the root-to-leaf paths n a binary tree
 - [ ] Find a root to leaf path with specified sum
-- [ ] Implement an ignorer traversal without recursion
+- [ ] Implement an ignore traversal without recursion
 - [ ] Compute the nth node in an ignorer traversal
 - [ ] Compute the successor
 - [ ] Reconstruct a binary tree from traversal data